1994: The CDC's "Dearborn" conference, which wasn't about "standardization," but falsification.

 See the invitation here.

-What happened was, the labs were invited to "participate in the proceedings!" but then the Lyme criminals blew off all the other labs' recommendations, which, on average, said that the Steere proposal was only 15% accurate--Gary Wormser included.
-This shows that the FALSE intent was to have a consensus conference, but these criminals never intended to listen to any other participants' proposals.
+What happened was, the labs were invited to "participate in the proceedings!" but then the Lyme criminals blew off all the other labs' recommendations, which, on average, said that the "standardization" proposal was only 15% accurate--Gary Wormser included.